 - Not dairy-free? - use regular butter and dairy cream instead.

-To make this easy pasta dish, you'll just need a few basic kitchen tools such as a chef knife, cutting board, microplane to zest the lemon, citrus reamer or juicer, a skillet, and a pasta pot to cook the noodles.
+Recommended tools.
+To make this easy recipe, you'll just need a few basic kitchen tools such as a chef knife, cutting board, microplane to zest the lemon, citrus reamer, a large skillet, and a pasta pot to cook the noodles.

 - 8 ounces long pasta noodles such as spaghetti or bucatini